Maine Landlord-Tenant Law: FAQs

 My tenant has moved out, what do I do with their security deposit?

-The landlord must return the full security deposit within 21 days if not stated in the lease.
+Under Maine landlord-tenant law, the landlord must return the full security deposit within 21 days if not stated in the lease.
 If the lease specifies in writing that the security deposit will be returned within 30 days then 30 days after lease termination the security deposit may be returned.
-If there is cause for retaining the security deposit or any portion of it, the landlord shall provide the tenant with a written statement itemizing the reasons for the retention along with a full payment of the difference between the security deposit and the amount retained to the tenant's last known address.
+If there is cause for retaining the security deposit or any portion of it, the landlord shall provide the tenant with a written statement itemizing the reasons for the retention along with a full payment of the difference between the security deposit and the amount retained to the tenant’s last known address.

 What is a common problem where security deposits are concerned?